Long before there was a COVID-19 pandemic, there were influenza (flu) pandemics. And we do mean long before.

 Vaccine Status by Age

-Toward the end of the 2020 to 2021 flu season, the following percentages of people had received the flu vaccine, according to the CDC:
+Toward the end of the 2021 to 2022 flu season, 174.7 million doses of flu vaccine were distributed, per the CDC.
+And, the following percentages of people received the flu vaccine:

 About 80 percent of flu-related deaths in children occur in children who weren't vaccinated, according to the CDC.